zoulonghai/tapis/doc/tutorial.rst

 reads with high accuracy and efficiency.
 To align and clean reads use the following provided script :program:`alignPacBio.py`.
 Before running the script, you will need to run :program:`gmap_build` to make a genome reference index.
+Since version 1.2.1, the alignment script creates two files, an aligned bamfile and unaligned reads in a FASTA file (previous versions required merging of individual iterations of alignment/cleaning runs).

 .. program-output:: alignPacBio.py --help